NexTechArchitect/NexTechArchitect/README.md

 I'm **Amit** — a Smart Contract & Full-Stack Web3 Engineer from India.

-I've been in the Web3 ecosystem since **2019**, long before building in it.
-I spent years understanding how protocols actually work — reading whitepapers, tracking exploits, studying how systems fail under adversarial conditions.
-In **2024** I made the shift from user to builder, and since then I've shipped consistently across DeFi, DAOs, NFT infrastructure, cross-chain systems, and account abstraction.

-My engineering philosophy:
+I didn't start as a developer.
+I came into Web3 in **2019** the way most people do — as a user trying to understand what was actually happening on-chain.
+That curiosity turned into something deeper: reading whitepapers late at night, breaking down exploit post-mortems, trying to understand exactly why protocols fail the way they do.
+By **2024** I had enough foundation to start building, and I haven't stopped since.

+Since then I've shipped across DeFi, DAOs, NFT infrastructure, stablecoins, account abstraction, and cross-chain systems — not as exercises, but as real deployed protocols with frontends people can actually open.
+Two of them are live on Vercel right now.

+The way I think about engineering:

-- **Security is not a feature.** CEI patterns, reentrancy guards, and access control are written on line one — not added after an audit finding.
+- **Security is not a feature.** CEI patterns, reentrancy guards, and access control go in on line one — not after someone finds a bug.
-- **Gas is user experience.** Every `SLOAD`, every loop, every storage write is intentional.
+- **Gas is user experience.** Every `SLOAD`, every loop, every storage write is a conscious decision.
-- **Tests are proof, not coverage numbers.** Invariant fuzzing over 10,000+ random tx sequences tells me more than 100% unit test coverage ever could.
+- **Tests are proof, not metrics.** Invariant fuzzing over 10,000+ randomized transactions tells me more than any coverage report ever could.

-Right now I'm focused on building full-stack DeFi — protocols with real on-chain logic underneath and interfaces real users can actually open.
-Two production dApps are live on Vercel today.
+I care about building things that are correct — not just things that work most of the time.

 <br/>